PatoucheH/the-collection/README.md

 ### Thank you for reading this README!

 #### If you have ideas for improvements or find any bugs, feel free to reach out! 🚀

+Don't forget to look in real what it looks like : [Visit the site](https://patoucheh.github.io/the-collection/)